e-travel/codechallenge2/README.md

 ## How professionals and companies choose each other?
-1. Each professional compiles a **â€ÿprofessional wish listâ€ÿ** that is a rank-ordered list of companies that she/he wishes to work for.
+1. Each professional compiles a **professional wish list** that is a rank-ordered list of companies that she/he wishes to work for.
 2. Every company compiles a similar list of professionals in order from most to least preferable to hire.
 Moreover, each company provides the number of its currently open positions (**slots**) that wishes to fill.

 # Scoring